Meet our Governors

 You can contact our governors via email at: firstname.lastname@example.org

 Ryan McCarthy is Co-Chair and is a Parent Governor

 My wife and I have lived in Chalgrove for over 10 years and we feel very much at home in the village.

-Our daughter, Niamh joined reception class last September and we have been very pleased with the school and the role that it plays in the local community.
+Our daughter, Niamh is at Chalgrove Primary School and we have been very pleased with the school and the role that it plays in the local community.
 I am keen to become more involved with the school and offer whatever support I can.
 I am an accountant by trade and I am currently a Director at a large multinational food manufacturer where I look after the finances for our snacks manufacturing plants in the Midlands.